thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Continuous Integration

 [Continuous Integration is a Team Practice]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}).
 We realise it as a team, not as individuals.
-Most of the time, practices are defined for individuals.
+Most of the time, practices are defined for individuals (or pairs when Pair Programming, or teams when Team Programming).
 When most team members apply them, the team does well.
-However, with Continuous Integration, most team members have to implement other practices before the team can declare they practice Continuous Integration.
+However, with Continuous Integration, most team members must implement other practices before the team can declare they practice Continuous Integration.

 Without Continuous Integration, our software is broken until somebody proves it works.
 With Continuous Integration, our software is proven to work with every new change - assuming we [have a decent set of comprehensive automated tests]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests) -, and we know the moment the software is broken.